holderbaum-io/think-about-website/pages/blog/twitter-ghosts.md

 1. Credibility: your account can be perceived as one of those shady twitter citicens who pay money to gain extra followers
 2. Ranking: Twitter may detect this behaviour and reduce your visibility
-3. Ban: Twitter may even decide to ban you account because the suspect a fraud scheme
+3. Ban: Twitter may even decide to ban your account because they suspect a fraud scheme

 To me personally, the weirdest thing about this situation is that we never payed anyone to give us hundreds of fake followers.
-It kind of just popped into existance out of the blue.
-If anybody knows how such a thing can happen, please give me a tweet ([@thinkaboutconf](https://twitter.com/thinkaboutconf)) or a mail ([kontakt@think-about.io](mailto:kontakt@think-about.io)).
+It just popped into existence out of the blue.
+If anybody knows how such a thing can happen please give us a tweet ([@thinkaboutconf](https://twitter.com/thinkaboutconf)) or a mail ([kontakt@think-about.io](mailto:kontakt@think-about.io)).

 ### The Solution

-I wrote a simple piece of code, that utilizes the twitter API to detect ghost followers and automatically bans them.
+I wrote a simple piece of code that utilizes the twitter API to detect ghost followers and automatically bans them.
 If you ban a follower, they are removed from your list of followers and may never follow or contact you again.
 Quite drastic, but very efficient against automated fake accounts.